Pug Jelly

 Pug Jelly was a pop punk band based in Singapore.

 History

 Pug Jelly was made up of Australians Sam Cooper (lead vocals, bass) and Matt Cooper (drums), together with Japanese Masashi Kimura (backing vocals, guitar).
 Other members have included Lewis Farman (vocals, guitar), Adam Nelson (rhythm guitar) and Chris Verhoeven (rhythm guitar).
 The Cooper brothers and Kimura met while attending high school in Singapore.

 Pug Jelly released their only album Motivation for Getting Up in the Morning under Universal Records.
 They opened for Avril Lavigne, Simple Plan, Sum 41 and Fall Out Boy.
-They were also nominated for the MTV Asia Awards 2005.
+They were nominated for the MTV Asia Awards 2005.
 The first single off their album, "Come Home Soon", went to No.1 on radio charts in Singapore.

 Hiatus

 After the tour, the band went on hiatus; but re-established itself for a short period under the name "Saw Loser".
 They performed in an Asian tour in 2007, which began in Indonesia and included Japan and Singapore.